-Cassidy Brown has been attending an on-line school since August.
-She gets on the computer every morning to check in with her teacher.
-She gets her assignments.
+Cassidy Brown has been enrolled in an on-line school since the beginning of this school year.
+She gets on the computer every morning to check in with her teacher and get her assignments.
 Cassidy's mom acts as a learning coach.
 They spend the day together at home.
 Cassidy spends about six hours a day working on her lessons; her mom is there with her to help.

 Cassidy attended kindergarten through fourth grade at a traditional elementary school.
-"I liked school," she said.
-"But sometimes I would get bored."
+"I liked school," she said, "but sometimes I would get bored."

 "Cassidy learns things quickly," explained her mom.
-"She would get frustrated sometimes.
-So much class time was spent going back over things she already knew.
+"She would get frustrated sometimes because so much class time was spent going back over skills and concepts she already knew.
 She wanted to have a chance to learn something new every day."